shwaygrr/jquery-game/README.md

 # bootstrap-portolio
-old home page from internet computing course
+old tic-tac-toe game from internet computing course
-  - uses simple html and css and vanilla js
+  - uses html and css and jquery js
   - redesigning the original
-  - uses prebuilt bootstrap template